Rules

 We will be enforcing a strict No Mobile Phone usage during the event policy.

 All mobile phones and other communication devices are to be switched off in the tournament hall.
-This includes PDAs, MP3 players and any other devices that can receive external transmissions.
+This includes tablet computers, PDAs, MP3 players and any other devices that can receive external transmissions.
+Players are not allowed to have any such device on their person during their game.

 A breach of this rule will result in the automatic loss of the game in the case of a player (if a game is in progress), or the exclusion from the tournament hall until the start of the next round (in the case of player who has finished their game), or for the rest of the day (in the case of a spectator).